siwapp/siwapp/README.md

 docker compose build
 docker compose up
-docker compose exec -it siwapp mix siwapp.demo  # if you want demo data
+docker compose exec -it siwapp mix siwapp.demo  # if you want demo data docker compose exec -it siwapp mix siwapp.register 'demo@example.com' '<password>'  # if you have restored a database dump
 ```

 Now you can visit [`localhost:4010`](http://localhost:4010) from your browser.